-EVO Viva is intended to be placed entirely within the posterior chamber directly behind the iris and in front of the anterior surface of either the natural lens of a phakic patient or the implanted monofocal intraocular lens with or without cylinder correction of a pseudophakic patient.
+EVO Viva is intended to be placed entirely within the posterior chamber directly behind the iris and in front of the anterior surface of the natural lens of a phakic patient.
 When correctly positioned, the lens functions as a refractive element to optically correct/reduce myopia with or without presbyopia.